Nesvilab/MSFragger/tutorial_fragpipe.md

 #### TMT/iTRAQ data
 For TMT/iTRAQ analysis, spectral files should be in mzML format.
 Raw files are not currently supported.

 TMT/iTRAQ experiments typically consist of one or more "plexes" (multiplexed samples), each composed of multiple spectral files (if samples were prefractionated).
 Use 'Experiment' to denote spectral files/fractions from the same plex while leaving the 'Replicate' column empty.
-We recommend organizing data in folders, one for each plex.
+Different plexes must be organized into separate, uniquely-named folders.
 E.g., if you have 2 TMT plexes, with 2 spectral files (peptide fractions) in each, you can create a folder (e.g. named 'MyData'), containing two subfolders (e.g. 'TMT1' and 'TMT2') each containing the corresponding mzML files.
-Load data by clicking 'Add folder recursively' and selecting 'MyData' folder, then assign files to Experiments/Groups 'By parent directory', resulting in the following spectral file annotation:
+We recommend you load data by clicking 'Add folder recursively' and selecting 'MyData' folder, then assign files to Experiments/Groups 'By parent directory', resulting in the following spectral file annotation:

 | Path                 | Experiment | Replicate |
 |----------------------|------------|-----------|